 We also accept applicants who have a Master's degree graded Merit or above in a Life or Health Sciences related subject

 All applicants must have a minimum of GCSE English grade 4/C or above or equivalent qualification.

-You should submit a personal statement focused on your motivation to become a physician associate detailing your experience, qualifications, and personal qualities as they pertain to becoming a member of the profession.
+You should submit a personal statement focused on your motivation to become a physician associate detailing your experience, qualifications and personal qualities as they pertain to becoming a member of the profession.
 You will be able to do submit your statement when you apply through UCAS.

 One satisfactory reference is required to support your application dated within the last year.
 The reference must be academic reference if studied in the last 3 years.
 Your referee should know you well enough, in an official capacity, to write about you and your suitability for higher education.
 We do not accept references from family, friends, partners, ex-partners or yourself.

 You will be able to include a reference when you apply to us through UCAS.